 If you don’t know where the inflammation is coming from you can still do some good by taking supplements designed to help reduce inflammatory levels and promote the “clean up” of breakdown products in the liver:

-- Krill oil + Astaxanthin: This powerful combination can help reduce inflammation by reducing inflammatory cytokines.
+- Omega 3 Fatty Acids: Omega 3 fatty acids can help reduce inflammation by reducing inflammatory cytokines.

-- Curcumin: This well studied herb activates PPAR-gamma levels helping to reduce inflammation in the body.
+- Curcumin: This well-studied herb activates PPAR-gamma levels (22) helping to reduce inflammation in the body.

-- Quercetin + Bromelain: Particularly helpful in patients with digestive issues and those with chronic sinus/URI like symptoms (post nasal drip and chronic stuffy nose).
+- Quercetin & Bromelain: Particularly helpful in patients with digestive issues and those with chronic sinus/upper respiratory illness-like symptoms (post nasal drip and chronic stuffy nose).

-This approach isn’t ideal but it’s better than simply ignoring inflammation to begin with.
+This approach isn’t ideal but it’s better than simply ignoring it.

-Never underestimate the power of these 4 major areas when it comes to your health:
+Never underestimate the power of these 4 major areas when it comes to improving your thyroid:

 - Getting 7-8 hours of quality sleep per night